IV.1. Dual Enrollment in PhD & MS Programs

 Accelerated MS degree programs enable students to complete both the BS and MS degrees in as little as 5 years.
 These accelerated degrees are selective programs to which a student must apply.
 The details for a particular program can be found in the program information section of the catalog.
 The Accelerated option is currently available for most programs, but not all programs may choose to offer an accelerated option.

-Students desiring to participate in an accelerated program are encouraged to apply at the end of their junior year, but they must submit a complete application before the start date of the last semester in which they are enrolled in the BS degree.
+Students desiring to participate in an accelerated program are eligible to apply when they have reached at least 90 completed and in-progress credits for the BS degree, but they must submit a complete application before the start date of the last semester in which they are enrolled in the BS degree.
 A minimum undergraduate cumulative GPA of 3.0 is required at the time the student applies to the program.
 Programs may impose additional GPA requirements; see program information for further details.
 Programs may grant exceptions to the minimum GPA requirement under situations approved by the dean of graduate education.

 Up to 12 credits applied toward the BS program may be used to satisfy graduate credit requirements.
 See individual programs for the number of credits allowed by the program and other program-specific restrictions.
-Students applying to an accelerated MS program must fill out an accelerated MS advising plan and find an interim advisor or major professor prior to admission to the MS program.
-Students are not formally admitted to the graduate school until they have completed their undergraduate degree.
-Note that it is South Dakota Board of Regents policy that undergraduate students are not permitted to take 700 level and 800 level classes.
-The accelerated MS advising plan can be revised at any time, with the concurrence of the interim advisor or major professor and the department/program head or coordinator.
+Students applying to an accelerated MS program must fill out an accelerated MS advising plan and find a graduate advisor or major professor prior to admission to the MS program.
+The accelerated MS advising plan can be revised at any time, with the concurrence of the graduate advisor or major professor and the department/program head or coordinator.
 The following restrictions apply: